ryandash/TVDB-IDs-To-MyAnimeList-IDs/README.md

 # MyAnimeList-IDs-To-TVDB-IDs

-To use include
+To use for myanimelist to thetvdb\
 https://ryandash.github.io/MyAnimeList-IDs-To-TVDB-IDs/api/myanimelist/{myanimelist id}.json

-For myanimelist to thetvdb or
+To use for thetvdb to myanimelist\
 https://ryandash.github.io/MyAnimeList-IDs-To-TVDB-IDs/api/thetvdb/{thetvdb id}.json
-for thetvdb to myanimelist